FendlerConsulting/ninja-quartz/README.md

 - Clone the repository and install locally using `mvn clean compile install` (currently, this repository is not pushed to Maven Central - but might be in the future)

-- Add the dependency to your application's pom.xml:
+- Add the dependency to your application's `pom.xml`:

 ```xml